neopass/wordlist/README.md

   .then(list => console.log(list.length)) // 335427
 ```

-**Important**: Using `combine` with `wordList`/`wordListSync` will result in duplicates where the lists overlap.
+**Important**: Using `combine` with `wordList`/`wordListSync` will result in duplicates if the lists overlap.
 It is recommended to use `combine` with `listBuilder` to control how words are added.
 For example, a `Set` can be used to eliminate duplicates from combined lists:

 ```javascript
 const { listBuilder } = require('@neopass/wordlist')